develosi/factor_fitness/README.md

 #### Checkout Success Page

-If the payment has successfuly gone through then the user is greeted with a thank you message and summery of their order.
+If the payment has successfully gone through then the user is greeted with a thank you message and summery of their order.

-A conifirmation email will also be sent to the users email address.
+A confirmation email will also be sent to the users email address.

 ![Checkout Success Page](documentation/screenshot_checkout_success.png)